What are Employer HIPAA Violations?

 Does HIPAA apply to employers?
 HIPAA requires covered entities and business associates to secure protected health information (PHI).
 PHI is individually identifiable health information that is used to communicate past, present, or future health, the provision of healthcare, or the payment for the provision of healthcare.
 Employers’ human resources departments often collect information on employees that may be considered PHI.
 However, if the information isn’t used for the previously mentioned purposes, the employer is not subject to HIPAA.

 However, employers’ self-insured health plans do fall under HIPAA jurisdiction, since they would have access to PHI to administer the health plan.
 As such, the employer would be required to safeguard PHI.
 If the employer failed to safeguard their employees’ PHI, this would be an employer HIPAA violation.
+This type of HIPAA violation in the workplace is unacceptable.

 Employer HIPAA Violations and COVID-19 Testing